nfodor/workhive/README.md

 # WorkHive - for Raspberry Pi

-Workhive

-Your portable, public-facing SaaS server—powered by a Raspberry Pi and your phone’s 5G.
+Workhive is your portable, public-facing SaaS server—powered by a Raspberry Pi and your phone’s 5G.

 Workhive transforms any Raspberry Pi 4B (or newer) into a secure mobile hotspot and self-hosted app server.
 Tethered to an iPhone or Android phone, your Pi becomes a decentralized infrastructure node—ideal for startups, field teams, or privacy-focused developers.